 These elements are not necessarily a chronological journey – many brands will be partway down the process already.
 Regardless of where you start it is important to ensure you cater for every element.

 - Start with your data.
 Consolidate and add KPIs such as revenue per customer, email responsiveness, product mix and purchase channel.
-Remove duplications and create Single Customer Views (for more information on the benefits of a Single Customer View read this free introductory white paper).
+Remove duplications and create Single Customer Views.

 - Enhance and enrich first party data using third party data.
 This is an optional step but it is advisable that you ensure your data is sufficient, thorough and strong enough before proceeding to the next step.